 If you’re not a great swimmer, you should never swim alone.
 Also, never go to isolated spots with poor phone reception.

 A standard practice in waters is to watch out for jellyfish – they can be invisible in murky waters.
-Some of the signs for dangerous stingers include jellyfish bodies, clouds of small pawns, and chains of little jelly bodies.
+Some of the signs of dangerous stingers include jellyfish bodies, clouds of small pawns, and chains of little jelly bodies.
 The only way to avoid being stung is to swim on controlled beaches.